This post contains affiliate links.

 Adequate drainage is crucial to houseplants thriving.
 If there are no drainage holes for excess water to drain away, the water pools at the bottom, completely saturating the soil.
 This drives out all of the air from the soil.
 Even the roots need to breathe, with the exception of plants that are adapted to grow submerged in water.
 This leaves only the unsaturated section of soil for the roots to thrive in.
 Often dish gardens come in plastic-lined baskets, metal containers, or other containers suited for florists (without drainage) rather than for the long-term growth of plants.

-You can change this for success by:
+You can change a combination planter that was not built for success by:

-• repotting the plants
+- repotting the plants

-• poking holes in the plastic liner
+- poking holes in the plastic liner

-• adding a layer of gravel under potting soil
+- adding a layer of gravel under potting soil

 Test For Soil Moisture Before Watering